It will take your breath away

 Jump, bounce, and slide around two aqua parks

 It is exhilarating for families

 Clare has two Aqua Parks that operate during the main season by the same company.
-One is located at the Kilrush Marina in West Clare on the Wild Atlantic Way and one at Ballycuggaran, near Killaloe on Lough Derg.
+One Aqua Park is located at the Kilrush Marina in West Clare on the Wild Atlantic Way and the other Aqua Park is located at Ballycuggaran, near Killaloe on Lough Derg.
 You can slide, climb and bounce your way around their inflatable obstacle courses on the water!
 Children as young as six can take part, all under the watchful eye of their experienced lifeguards.

 Not everyone would say golf gives an adrenaline-rush

 They haven’t played our links and coastal courses!

 Clare has excellent golf courses and some exceptional ones that are guaranteed to give you a ‘rush’.
 Our links courses are stunning and look out on the Atlantic Ocean – with the golf subject to all her mood swings.
 The links and coastal courses include Lahinch, Doonbeg, Killkee, and Spanish Point.
 You can check out all Clare’s courses here.

 Some present a challenge, but it’s always rewarded